 It dawned on me that no photograph could replicate the experience of being in that place at that very moment.
 This realization caused me to reconsider what I photographed and how, and it continues to influence my approach to the medium to this day.

-Today, Jane Alden Stevens is a highly respected photographic artist and educator.
+Jane Alden Stevens is a highly respected photographic artist and lecturer.
 She won Individual Artist grants from the Ohio Arts Council in 1990 and 2002.
-Solo exhibitions of her work have been mounted at the ARC Gallery in Chicago, the Herbert F. Johnson Museum of Art in Ithaca, NY, and the Pittsburgh Filmmakers Gallery.
+Solo exhibitions of her work have been mounted at the Dayton Art Institute, ARC Gallery in Chicago, and the Herbert F. Johnson Museum of Art in Ithaca, NY.
 She has exhibited extensively abroad, including in Finland, Ukraine, Belgium, Germany, and Brazil.
-Stevens’ photographs are included in the permanent collections of the George Eastman House International Museum of Photography and Film in Rochester, NY, the Cincinnati Art Museum, and the Museu da Imagem e do Som in São Paulo, Brazil.
-She is Professor Emerita of Fine Arts at the University of Cincinnati.
+Stevens’ photographs are included in the permanent collections of the George Eastman Museum in Rochester, NY, the Cincinnati Art Museum, and the Museu da Imagem e do Som in São Paulo, Brazil.